Bear McCreary: Human Target

 McCreary provided the score for the series Human Target (based on the comic book of the same name).
 The pilot episode and main theme score had been recorded with a full orchestra.
 The series has the distinction of having one of the largest orchestras on television.

 The score to the finale of season one, "Christopher Chance", used the largest orchestra ever assembled for episodic television, and he took the opportunity to rerecord the main title theme with a new orchestration with this larger ensemble.

 In July 2010, he received his first Emmy nomination for the Human Target main title.

 In a post on his blog on July 25, 2010, McCreary announced the new creative leadership brought in for season two had not asked him to return for it, and he would be leaving the series.

 Black Sails

-The opening title sequence for Black Sails was composed by McCreary with a backing sea shanty inspired theme.
+The opening title sequence for Black Sails was composed by McCreary with a backing sea shanty-inspired theme.
 It accurately features an instrument of the period in the form of the hurdy-gurdy.

 Outlander

-McCreary composed the soundtrack for each of the first five seasons of Outlander.
-The main title was sung by his long time collaborator and partner, Raya Yarbrough.
+McCreary has composed the score for all seasons of Outlander.
+The main title was sung by his long-time collaborator and partner, Raya Yarbrough.

 In 2015, McCreary was nominated for an Emmy for the pilot Outlander episode "Sassenach" (S01E01; 2014-08-09).